datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect4_agile_project_management.md

 ### Monitor and control
 * Progress monitored by asking ”How much work remains?”
 * Frequent status checks -> Burn-down charts, see monitor and control chapter.
 * Management does NOT control in agile, the ”pigs” (Product owner, scrum master, team leader) do!
 * Team is responsible for managing itself – Team pull!

 **Team responsible for its own work practice / process**
-* Regular feedback loops: pair programming, daily stand-up
+* Regular feedback loops: pair programming, daily stand-up.
-* Sprint retrospectives
+* Sprint retrospectives.

 ### Scaling agile
 * Designed for small scale – 1 team